matanui159/spear.rs/README.md

 # spear.rs
-A 2D focused fragment shading language that compiles to GLSL.
+A 2D focused fragment shading language that compiles to GLSL